Anosema/Landforms/README.md

 ### Grid Settings
 - Precision : Step between two consecutive values multiplied by 100 (ex : 100 means only one value will be calculated between 1 and 2).
 Lower the precision get, heavier get the calculs;
 - Size : Size divided by 2 (ex : a size of 5 will give an area of 10\*10)
+- The "Reset Grid" button will erase EVERY reliefs
 - The "Reload Grid" button apply the change you did

 ### Relief Settings